SubhamPaul21/catoff-backend/pull_request_template.md

 <!-- Add a small but descriptive title -->
 ## Description
 <!--- Describe your changes in detail -->
-Added fields to the userBoard APIs as per the figma
 ## Purpose
 <!--- Why is this change required?
 What problem does it solve? -->
 ## Changes Made